This program is part of Netpbm.

 Netpbm has always done that, since it first understood the FITS format in 1989, so it is something of a de facto standard.
 Nobody reported trouble with that until 2008.

-However, at least some versions of ImageMagick and Gimp (as seen in 2008) use bottom to top order, so if you use display a FITS image generated by pamtofits, it will appear upside down.
+However, at least some versions of ImageMagick and Gimp (as seen in 2008) use bottom to top order, so if you use on of these to display a FITS image generated by pamtofits, it will appear upside down.
 To fix that, use pamflip -topbottom on the image before feeding it to pamtofits.

 Since 2008, people have noted that NASA distributes FITS files with bottom to top order.